The Backing Predictor (BPD)¶

-When the next-line predictor (NLP) is predicting well, the processor’s Back-end is provided an unbroken stream of instructions to execute.
-The NLP is able to provide fast, single-cycle predictions by being expensive (in terms of both area and power), very small (only a few dozen branches can be remembered), and very simple (the BIM hysteresis bits are not able to learn very complicated or long history patterns).
+When the Next-Line Predictor (NLP) is predicting well, the processor’s Back-end is provided an unbroken stream of instructions to execute.
+The NLP is able to provide fast, single-cycle predictions by being expensive (in terms of both area and power), very small (only a few dozen branches can be remembered), and very simple (the Bi-Modal Table (BIM) hysteresis bits are not able to learn very complicated or long history patterns).

-When making a prediction, the backing predictor must provide the following:
+When making a prediction, the BPD must provide the following:

 - is a prediction being made?